witherrosse/Number-Guessing-Game/README.md

-A Python game where the user tries to guess a randomly generated number.
+A game where the user tries to guess a randomly generated number.

 ## Features
 - Random number generation